 Meanwhile missionaries went to New Zealand.
 The first was Samuel Marsden who arrived in 1814.
 However, at first, the missionaries had little success.
 The first Roman Catholic missionaries arrived in 1838.

 Then in 1817 the laws of New South Wales were extended to New Zealand.
 However, in reality there was little law and order among the European settlers and some of them appealed to the British government for help.
 So in 1833 the government sent a man named James Busby as 'official British Resident'.
 The British government were concerned about the way people were buying land from the Maori and they wanted it to be properly regulated.
 Busby's job was to unite the Maori tribes into a federation that the British could deal with.
 In 1838 Busby was replaced with a man named William Hobson.

 At first the British government reluctant to make New Zealand a colony.
-However they changed their minds when they feared the French were about to do so.
+However, they changed their minds when they feared the French were about to do so.
 In 1840 William Hobson persuaded the Maori to accept annexation by the treaty of Waitangi.
 The Maori accepted the sovereignty of the British crown.
-In return the Maoris became British subjects and they were guaranteed possession of their land.
-However despite the treaty the British and the Maori soon quarrelled.
-Also in 1840 Hobson made Auckland the capital of New Zealand.
+In return, the Maoris became British subjects and they were guaranteed possession of their land.
+However, despite the treaty, the British and the Maori soon quarreled.
+Also in 1840, Hobson made Auckland the capital of New Zealand.

 Furthermore the Maori suffered from diseases introduced to New Zealand by Europeans and their numbers declined drastically.
 In 1769, when Cook arrived, there were about 100,000 Maori.
 By 1896 their numbers had fallen to 42,000.

 By 1956 the white population of New Zealand reached about 2 million.
 The Maori population was about 135,000.